glesica/intro-to-elixir/slides.md

 # Elixir syntax - tuples

-Tuples are basically just like tuples in Python, but you can pattern match on them (woo!).
+Tuples are similar to Python but with pattern matching (woo!).

 ~~~elixir
 ex(1)> greeting = {:hello, "Hi there, friend!"}